About The Course

 Biology involves the study of a wide range of exciting topics, ranging from molecular biology to the study of ecosystems and from microorganisms to mammoths.
 Biology is never far from the headlines either; the human genome has been sequenced and we know the complete arrangement of the three thousand million bases that make up human DNA.
 In Kenya, 350 people die every day from AIDS and in South East Asia, the skies are dark with smoke as the last Bornean rainforests are burned to grow oil palms.
 Biologists are concerned with all these issues.
 They work in the fields of cell biology, medicine, food production and ecology, and the work they do is vital to us all.

 - Genetic information, variation and relationships between organisms

 What Will I Need?

-- Supporting passes at GCSE including English and Maths at grade 4 (grade C) or above
+- GCSE Maths and GCSE Science at grade 6 or above

 How Will I Be Assessed?

 During the 1st year there will be 5 formal internal assessments which you will need to pass in order to progress into the 2nd year.
 At the end of the 2nd year there are three public examinations.
 You will also need to complete a practical endorsement assessment.

 If you will be aged 16, 17 or 18 on 31 August in the year you begin your course, and have been resident in the UK/EU/EEA for the past 3 years, it will be free.
 Some courses will have other costs associated, such as for materials and trips.
 Many of our students are eligible for financial support when studying at college – please click here for more information.